hosamshahin/cdk-pipeline-feature-branch/README.md

 ```

 # Provision application pipeline
-As discussed earlier the application pipeline consists of two separate pipelines created in one cloudFormation stack. `pipeline-prd` is dedicated for production deployment and `pipeline-cicd` is a template pipeline used to create a new pipeline for each feature branch.
+As discussed earlier the application pipeline consists of two separate pipelines created in one CloudFormation stack. `pipeline-prd` is dedicated for production deployment and `pipeline-cicd` is a template pipeline used to create a new pipeline for each feature branch.

 From the root of repository execute this command

 ```sh
 cdk deploy Pipeline --profile cicd -c TargetStack=Pipeline
 ```
 After the pipeline stack is provisioned go to [CodePipeline](https://us-east-1.console.aws.amazon.com/codesuite/codepipeline/pipelines?region=us-east-1) you should see two pipelines `pipeline-cicd` which should be failing and this is expected because it is only used as a template.
 The other pipeline `pipeline-prd` which is monitoring the `main` branch should be running.
 Wait for the pipeline to reach the approval gate then approve it.
-Once the pipeline is done, switch to production account and go to cloudformation you should find a new stack `AppStage-AppStack` created.
+Once the pipeline is done, switch to production account and go to CloudFormation you should find a new stack `AppStage-AppStack` created.
 In the stack output you will find `CfnOutCloudFrontUrl` which holds the application url.

 Note: if you have provisioned the database pipeline and you want to continue applying Prisma migrations using the application piepine you need to set the [useRdsDataBase](https://github.com/hosamshahin/cdk-pipeline-feature-branch/blob/main/src/infra/app/app-stack.ts) parameter to `true`